shariq1989/cookbook/content/recipe/pozole-rojo.md

 ----

-I hope you enjoy this recipe for homemade pozole.
+I hope you enjoy this recipe for homemade pozole rojo.
 If you try it, be sure to let us know what you think!

 Other recipes from The Jamil Ghar: